 For success in the outdoors, having a good base is one of the most important qualities to possess.
 Whether your focus is fitness, knowledge, or experience, you can’t expect to advance in your discipline or achieve big goals without having a solid foundation to build upon.
 Like everything else in the mountains, having the right base layer when it comes to dressing for the outdoors is also extremely important.
-Wearing the correct garments can have a dramatic effect on the outcome of your excursion and can influence the enjoyability of your day.
+Wearing the correct garments can have a dramatic effect on the outcome of your excursion and can influence the enjoyment of your day.

 To make sure everyone heading north to climb, ski, and hike with the EMS Climbing School in North Conway is layered appropriately, I spoke with EMS Climbing School manager Keith Moon to get his professional opinion on what he looks for, and how to match the right base layers with their most popular winter trips and classes.